DrBeef/QuestZDoom/README.md

 Mods
 ----

-This is a port of the LZDoom (3.83a) engine, so any mod that works with that should work with this.
+This is a port of GZDoom engine, so any mod that works with that should work with this.

 Recommendations